petercorke/robotics-toolbox-python/_sources/intro.rst.txt

 takes 170ms (:math:`113\times` slower) to produce the unsimplified torque expressions.

-For ``ERobot`` subclasses there is also an implementation of Featherstone's spatial vector method, ``rne()``, and SMTB-P provides a set of classes for spatial velocity, acceleration, momentum, force and inertia.
+For ``Robot`` subclasses there is also an implementation of Featherstone's spatial vector method, ``rne()``, and SMTB-P provides a set of classes for spatial velocity, acceleration, momentum, force and inertia.